-The FSPR is a searchable register of people, businesses and organisations that provide financial services in New Zealand.
+The FSPR is a searchable register of individuals, businesses and organisations that provide financial services in New Zealand.

 The objectives of the FSPR

-- make sure people with specific criminal convictions are prevented from being involved in the management of FSPs
+- ensure individuals with specific criminal convictions are prevented from being an FSP or involved in the management of FSPs

-- provide a single place online where FSPs can meet their registration and authorisation requirements.
+- provide a single place online where FSPs can meet their registration and compliance requirements.

-The FSPR has been established under the Financial Service Providers (Registration and Dispute Resolution) Act 2008.
+The FSPR was established under the Financial Service Providers (Registration and Dispute Resolution) Act 2008 .

 Who manages the FSPR